 2) Plunge small batches of kale into boiling water for 3 minutes, and immediately cool the kale in an ice water bath.

 *Note: the NCHFP guidelines suggest blanching collards for 3 minutes and all other greens for 2 minutes.
-By late fall, my kale generally has the texture of a collard green, whereas spring kale tends to be a bit softer.
+By late fall, my kale generally has the texture of collard greens.
+Whereas spring kale tends to be a bit softer.

 3) Squeeze any excess moisture out of the kale, and press it into muffin tins.
 Jumbo muffin tins are roughly 7 oz, so if you pack the kale in tightly, you end up with about 1 cup portions.
 Standard muffin tins will give you roughly 1/2 cup portions.

-4) Freeze the kale in the muffin tins anywhere from 3 hours to overnight.
+4) Freeze kale in the muffin tins anywhere from 3 hours to overnight.